simsam8/idd-solafune/trans_unet/README.md

 a mismatch in dimensions when using the last stage.
 This is how they implement it in the official implementation.

-The Cascaded Upsampler (CUP) consists of a bridge, and three decoder blocks.
+The Cascaded Upsampler (CUP) consists of a bridge and three decoder blocks.
 The bridge takes the reshaped transformer output and changes the number of channels.
-The decoder block consists a bilinear upsampler and two convolutional blocks where the first takes in input + skip connection.
+The decoder block consists of a bilinear upsampler and two convolutional blocks where the first takes in input + skip connection.

-The last layer is the Segmentation head which consists of another Decoder block, but without a skip connection, and a final convolutional block which outputs the segmentations.
+The last layer is the segmentation head which consists of another decoder block, but without a skip connection, and a final convolutional block that outputs the segmentations.